I was wondering if someone could help me. I'm 27, after multiple car crashes, I have seen a doctor regarding ADHD.

 As I have mentioned I have had seven car crashes, I have never actually had a car that I have not crashed.
 I do not break the speed limit and as a rule I never over take into the opposite lane.

-I struggle with organisation.
+I struggle with organization.
 This has had an negative impact on my career.

 However, I have gained two degrees and a post graduate qualification in Law.
 This would suggest that I do not have ADHD.
 I’m not trying to boast, but I'm wondering if this may mean that I’m barking up the wrong tree.